openaps/docs/docs/docs/Gear Up/edison.md

 ### Lithium-ion polymer (LiPo) battery or other battery supply

-The Explorer boards have battery charger circuitry on board, making it easy to use a LiPo battery.
+The Explorer Boards have battery charger circuitry on board, making it easy to use a LiPo battery.

 * The example setup uses a [2000mah LiPo battery](http://www.robotshop.com/en/37v-2000mah-5c-lipo-battery.html); also [Lithium Ion Battery - 3.7v 2000mAh](https://www.adafruit.com/products/2011) or [Adafruit Battery Packs Lithium Ion Battery 3.7v 2000mAh](https://www.amazon.com/Battery-Packs-Lithium-3-7v-2000mAh/dp/B0137ITW46) are similar options, although many people prefer a higher capacity battery to get a full day from the rig (such as [Adafruit Lithium Ion Polymer Battery - 3.7v 2500mAh (PRODUCT ID: 328) and the Adafruit Lithium Ion Cylindrical Battery - 3.7v 2200mAh (PRODUCT ID: 1781)](https://www.adafruit.com/category/574)).
 This battery uses a 2mm 2 pin JST connector to match the Explorer boards' power plugs.
 * For people in the UK, you may find you have to shop around to find the correct battery, as shipping restrictions appears to have reduced the supply somewhat.
 [Pimoroni](https://shop.pimoroni.com/products/lipo-battery-pack) appear to stock the same Adafruit 2000mAh battery as mentioned above.
 Another source looks to be [Cool Components](https://www.coolcomponents.co.uk/en/lithium-polymer-battery-2000mah.html), but you may find shipping costs expensive.
 CAUTION: [RS Online](https://uk.rs-online.com/mobile/p/lithium-rechargeable-battery-packs/1251266/) sell a similar battery, but unfortunately it comes with the wrong JST connector (it comes with a 2.5mm JST XHP-2, and you need a 2mm JST PH).
 It is possible, however, to buy the [right connectors](https://www.technobotsonline.com/jst-ph-2mm-2-way-housing-excludes-female-pins.html) and fit them yourself (numerous 'how to' videos on YouTube).